OAGi/Score/docs/user_guide/index.rst

       *Owner* column, or

-   2. Click on the three-dot ellipsis on the right of the namespace entry, then click “Transfer Ownership”.
+   2. Click on the three-dot ellipsis on the right of the namespace entry, then click "Transfer Ownership".

 3. The dialog listing transferable users pops up.
 Use the search fields or pagination to find the desired user.

-4. Check the checkbox in front of the user entry and click “Transfer”.
+4. Check the checkbox in front of the user entry and click "Transfer".
-   Alternatively, click “Cancel” to go back.
+   Alternatively, click "Cancel" to go back.

 BCCP Management
 ~~~~~~~~~~~~~~~